Rotation Schedules

 • OMT didactic lab each block

-• Includes joint OMT labs with other residency programs
+• Includes collaborative OMT labs with other residency programs

 • Osteopathic preceptor always available in clinic to support residents at every skill level